Profile and Bio

 As you will no doubt have observed from the very large print on my home page, my name is Clive Barry. yes that’s me up there, Clive Owen Barry if you want my full Sunday (YOU’RE IN SO MUCH TROUBLE) title.

-Earlier years as a small child, saw my family immigrating to Ontario, Canada, where I spent the first fourteen years of my life. being educated back and forth in both countries, on both sides of the pond.
+Earlier years as a small child saw my family immigrating to Ontario, Canada, where I was to spend the first fourteen years of my life. being educated back and forth in both countries, on both sides of the pond.

-I later returned home with my mother to our original roots in the north east OF ENGLAND, where I still reside up in the Northumberland countryside with my wonderful wife, together with the two youngest children and a couple of EXTREMELY yappy Yorkshire terriers.
+Later i returned home with my mother to our original roots in the north east where I still reside up in the Northumberland countryside with my wonderful wife, together with the two youngest children and a couple of EXTREMELY yappy Yorkshire terriers.

-OUR family has grown considerably OVER THE YEARS, resulting in a combined total of eight children and at the last count, I believe we have something like fourteen grand children, with another two on their way this year.
+The family has grown considerably OVER THE YEARS, resulting in a combined total of eight children and at the last count, I’m told we have something like fourteen grand children, with another two on their way this year (2019).
 I can just about name them all on a good day, but only if the little darlings stand still long enough WITHOUT fidgeting.

-I have now stepped away from all of those previous industries and finally found myself in a position to devote my future to full time writing. to allow myself the freedom OF putTING down on paper, that which I enjoy most and of being able to tell just plain old stories, whilst OCCASIONALLY sayING those things which I feel sometimes aught to be said.
+now having stepped away from all of those previous industries I’ve finally found myself in a position to devote my future to writing fiction. to allow myself the freedom OF putTING down on paper, that which I enjoy most and of being able to tell just plain old stories, whilst OCCASIONALLY sayING those things which I feel sometimes should be said.

-All of the above together with an imaginative and open philosophical approach to life has kept me, if not ahead of the game, then at the very least, on par with my many contemporaries.
+All of the above, together with an imaginative and what I like to consider an open philosophical approach to life, has kept me if not ahead of the game, then at the very least, on par with my many contemporaries.

 A proud member of the Society of Authors.